geeky-bit/Census-Data--Imbalanced-Data-Problem/README.md

 # Handling Imbalanced-Data-Problem using Census Data

-The data used in this example is imbalanced, fairly large and high dimensional
+The data used in this example is imbalanced, fairly large and high dimensional.
+The basic purpose of this example is to show how to handle Imabalanced datasets.
+This is fairly simple approach (one of the many).

 **In this project, following tasks are performed :**
 * Data Exploration